kjyv/FloBaRoID/README.md

 * for other robots, new modules might have to be written

 known issues:
-* excitation methods are not really generic
+* excitation modules are not really generic
-* using position control over yarp is suboptimal and can expose timing issues
+* using position control over yarp is suboptimal and can expose timing issues (seems especially with additional python to c bridge)
-* ros timing might also lead to missed data packages
+* COM constraints need stl mesh files for the model

 usage:

+* copy one of the existing .yaml configuration files and customize for your setup

-* get joint torque measurements from a robotic link structure
+* get joint torque measurements from your robotic system

-   possible e.g. by using the excite.py script which filters the measurements as well (containts no generic trajectory generation yet) if using some other means of movement and data recording, the data files of the numpy data files need to have the expected data fields and data needs to be filtered
+   possible e.g. by using the excite.py script which filters the measurements as well as getting velocity and acceleration from position measurements.
+   If using some other means of movement and data recording, the data files of the numpy data files need to have the expected data fields (see source) and data needs to be filtered

-* run identification.py, at least supplying the measurement data file and the corresponding kinematic model .urdf file with some physically consistent CAD parameters
+* run identification.py, at least supplying the measurement data file and the corresponding kinematic model in a .urdf file with some physically consistent CAD parameters

-   optionally an output .urdf file path, separate measurements for validation, some display options possibly it's necessary to set some options for identification methods in the beginning of identification.py
+   optionally supply an output .urdf file path (which will be the input model with the identified parameters), a separate measurement file for validation (options are in mostly in .yaml file, others can be seens when calling with -h)